agentuity/sdk-js/.changeset/floppy-poems-wait.md

 "@agentuity/sdk": patch
 ---

-Use session_id instead of run_id for AgentContext to better align with how we reference it
+Use sessionId instead of runId for AgentContext to better align with how we reference it.